canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 #### Changelog guidance

 Ensure that feature changes and fixes are documented in the relevant release notes.
+Add breaking changes to the dedicated *Breaking changes* section of the release notes.

 ### Push the branch and open a PR